gatsbyjs/gatsby/docs/docs/reference/cloud/cms-previews.md

 A "CMS Preview" is a development build of your site that enables you to make changes in your CMS and see those changes take effect in real-time.

-Using CMS Previews requires connecting your site to one of the supported CMSs.
+Using CMS Previews requires connecting your site to [one of the supported CMSs](/docs/reference/cloud/hosting-and-data-source-integrations).
 Check out the [Connecting to a Content Management System](https://support.gatsbyjs.com/hc/en-us/sections/360011112314-Connecting-to-a-Content-Management-System) tutorials for more information on how to configure your site for CMS Previews.

 ## How CMS Previews are triggered

 A CMS Preview build may be triggered when any of the following events occur:

 - A change in the connected CMS (such as an autosave while typing, save, or publish action).
-- A Git commit to the production branch configured in "Site Settings"
+- A Git commit to the production branch configured in "Site Settings."
 - Manually clicking the "Trigger Build" or "Restart Preview" button in the Gatsby Cloud user interface.
 - A `POST` request to the Preview Webhook.